Tyler-Blood/code-a-responsive-design-website-001/README.md

 Starting files from <https://github.com/iamshaunjp/psd-to-wp/>

 ---
+---

 ## Tutorial 5

 used media queries to target elements when screen width is at or less than 700, 400 pixels.

+---

+## Tutorial 6

+changed media queries to target tablets and mobile.
+talked about importance of designing with fluid measurements rather than static.
+  % > px.